 Give your child active feedback while your child is speaking-nodding, giving verbal responses such as “I see,” etc. When our child has finished speaking, ask clarifying questions or restate what she’s said.
 If your child is telling you something they are enthusiastic about, for example, try to respond with similar enthusiasm.

 You can help your child clarify their feelings through your active feedback by restating their thoughts or asking questions.
 This can help them deal with a problem or tackle a difficult task.
 Have them clarify, for example, why they’re avoiding their homework because their afraid they can’t do the math.
 Facing this fear will help them overcome it.

 Watch for nonverbal messages.
 Posture, eye contact, and energy level-these can all be clues to your child’s true feelings.
 They may tell you school is going okay but nonverbal messages may tell a different story.

 Ask open-ended questions.
 Avoid asking questions that can be answered with a yes or no.

 Don’t talk down to your child no matter what his age.
 You probably know more than they do from experience alone, but don’t use this knowledge to discount their opinions.
 Don’t say, for example, “You’re only 14.
 What do you know about…?”

 Follow up.
 Try to remember and ask about issues or events your child talked about a day or two earlier.
-This shows her that you were listening and are concerned about her.
+This shows your teen that you were listening and are concerned about them.